raynamharris/shell-novice/_episodes/04-find.md

 and the file being searched.
 We will use quotes in the remaining examples.

-Another useful option is `-n`, which numbers the lines that match:
+Another useful option is `-n`, which will print the line number were the pattern was found:

 ~~~
-$ grep -n "it" haiku.txt
+$ grep -n "file" *.sh
 ~~~
 {: .language-bash}

 ~~~
-5:With searching comes loss
-9:Yesterday it worked
-10:Today it is not working
+goodiff.sh:4:    echo "goodiff file1 file2"
+goodiff.sh:10:# difference of two input files
+goodiff.sh:11:# demo version, just return a random number or "files are identical"
+goodiff.sh:14:    echo "files are identical"
+goostats.sh:4:    echo "goostats file1 file2"
 ~~~
 {: .output}